scriptorron/indi_pylibcamera/README.md

 indi_pylibcamera driver uses this feature to get observer location, telescope information and telescope direction from the mount driver.
 It writes these information as metadata in the FITS images.
 This function got newly implemented and may make trouble in some setups.
 With the `DoSnooping` you can disable this function.
+- `force_Restart` (`yes`, `no`, `auto`): Some cameras crash after the first exposure.
+Restarting the camera before every frame exposure can solve this issue.
+Valid values of this switch are:
+  * `no`: Do not restart if not needed to reconfigure camera.
+  * `yes`: Always restart.
+Can lead to longer time between frames.
+  * `auto`: Automatically choose based on list of known critical cameras.

+  Default (if not otherwise set in INI file) is `auto`.

 There are more settings, mostly to support debugging.